-$\ensuremath{\mathsf{NOTICES}}.$ Any notice, request, instruction or other document given under 8.1 this Agreement must be in writing and must either be delivered personally or via facsimile transmission or be sent by registered or certified mail, postage prepaid, and addressed as follows (or to any other address or person representing any party as designated by that party through written notice to the other party):
+8.1 NOTICES.
+Any notice, request, instruction or other document given under this Agreement must be in writing and must either be delivered personally or via facsimile transmission or be sent by registered or certified mail, postage prepaid, and addressed as follows (or to any other address or person representing any party as designated by that party through written notice to the other party):

-Glacier Bancorp, Inc. Glacier

-P.O.
-Box 27 202 Main Street

-Kalispell, MT 59903-0027 Attn: Michael J. Blodnick

-Stephen M. Klein, Esq.
-Graham & Dunn, P.C. with a copy to:

-1420 Fifth Avenue, 33rd Floor Seattle, WA 98101-2390

-Big Sky Western Bank P.O.
-Box 160489 Big Sky

-135 Big Sky Road Big Sky, MT 59716 Attn: Michael F. Richards

-with a copy to:
+Glacier Glacier Bancorp, Inc. P.O.
+Box 27 202 Main Street Kalispell, MT 59903-0027 Attn: Michael J. Blodnick with a copy to: Stephen M. Klein, Esq.
+Graham & Dunn, P.C.
+1420 Fifth Avenue, 33rd Floor Seattle, WA 98101-2390 Big Sky Big Sky Western Bank P.O.
+Box 160489 135 Big Sky Road Big Sky, MT 59716 Attn: Michael F. Richards with a copy to: William D. Lamdin III, Esq.
+Crowley.
+Haughey.
+Hanson.
+Toole & Dietri

-William D. Lamdin III, Esq.
-Crowley, Haughey, Hanson, Toole & Dietrich PLLP 490 North 31st Street

-Billings, Montana 59101

-WAIVERS AND EXTENSIONS.
-Subject to Section 9, Glacier or Big Sky may grant waivers or extensions to the other party, but only through a written 8.2 instrument executed by the Chief Executive Officer or President of the party granting the waiver or extension.
+- Crowley, Haughey, Hanson, Toole & Dietrich PLLP 490 North 31st Street Billings, Montana 59101 WAIVERS AND EXTENSIONS.
+Subject to Section 9, Glacier or Big Sky may grant waivers or extensions to the other party, but only through a written instrument executed by the Chief Executive Officer or President of the - instrument executed by the Chief Executive Officer or President of the party granting the waiver or extension.
 Waivers or extensions which do not comply with the preceding sentence are not effective.
-In accordance with this Section 8, a party may extend the time for the performance of any of the obligations or other acts of any other party, and may waive:

-- any inaccuracies of any other party in the representations and (a) warranties contained in this Agreement or in any document delivered in connection with this Agreement; - (b) compliance with any of the covenants of any other party; and - any other party's performance of any obligations under this (c) Agreement and any other condition precedent set out in Section 5.
+In accordance with this Section 8, a party may extend the time for the performance of any of the obligations or other acts of any other party, and may waive: - (a) any inaccuracies of any other party in the representations and warranties contained in this Agreement or in any document delivered in connection with this Agreement; - (b) compliance with any of the covenants of any other party; and - (c) any other party's performance of any obligations under this Agreement and any other condition precedent set out in Section 5.